stanislaw/SoftwareDesignHeuristics/README.md

 # Software Design Heuristics

-These are the heuristics that I find useful in my software engineering practice.
+These are the heuristics I find useful in my software engineering practice.
-I call "heuristics" everything that helps me to write better code given that I have them in mind.
+I use the term "heuristics" to describe anything that helps me write better code, as long as I keep them in mind.

-Some heuristics are of my own, sometimes I also learn from good books.
+Some heuristics are my own, while others come from great books.
-Heuristics here that are cited always have reference to their source.
+Heuristics cited here always include references to their sources.

-All of these heuristics work only if taken all together.
-Taken away from the rest, some of them can even contradict each other: if you take only a few of them and exaggerate them, they will lose their value or even break things on your behalf.
-Some heuristics may overlap with each other.
-So do not be very serious about them.
+All of these heuristics are effective only when considered together.
+Taken in isolation, some may even contradict one another: if you focus on just a few and apply them too rigidly, they may lose their value or even lead to negative outcomes.
+Some heuristics may overlap with others, so don't take them too seriously.

-Currently this is just a draft, very far from complete, with some random notes arbitrarily organized, do not expect it to be solid.
+This is currently just a draft—far from complete, with random notes organized arbitrarily.
+Please don't expect it to be polished.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->